 Also in the Green Zone, the Mineral Gallery is a breathtaking display of architectural perspective leading to the Vault, where you'll find the Aurora Collection of almost 300 coloured diamonds.
 In the Orange Zone, the vast Darwin Centre focuses on taxonomy, showcasing 28 million insects and six million plants in a giant cocoon; glass windows allow you to watch scientists at work.

-From Halloween to January, a section by the East Lawn of the museum is transformed into a glittering and highly popular ice rink, complete with a hot drinks stall.
+From Halloween to January, a section of the museum by the East Lawn is transformed into a glittering and highly popular ice rink, complete with a hot-drinks stall.
 Book your slot well ahead.

 More than five million visitors come each year, so queues can often get long, especially during the school holidays.
 Avoid the queues at the congested main Cromwell Rd entrance by aiming for the Exhibition Rd entrance round the corner.

 The best time to come on weekdays is after 2pm when school groups leave; at weekends it's best to arrive as soon as it opens.